MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Define the specific markets in which you plan to offer your extension.
 The default setting for markets is all markets and that includes any future markets that are added later.
 To choose specific markets, select **Change markets**.
 Toggle individual markets to exclude each one, or select **Unselect all** and then add individual markets of your choice.

 You can change the markets where your extension is offered.
-A user who installs your extension while it is available in the user's market retains access to your extension.
+A user who installs your extension while it's available in the user's market retains access to your extension.
 However, the user doesn't have access to any future updates that are submitted to the Microsoft Edge Add-ons website.

 Click **Save**, to continue to the **Properties** section.